gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 3.5.

-First and foremost, we're excited to announce the new [Build Cache](userguide/build_cache.html)!
+First and foremost, we're excited to announce the new [Build Cache](https://blog.gradle.org/introducing-gradle-build-cache)!
 Beyond [incremental builds](https://blog.gradle.org/introducing-incremental-build-support), Gradle can save time by reusing outputs from previous executions of a task, resolving them _locally_ or _remotely_.
 We’ve worked hard to ensure many built-in tasks are cacheable and safe to try; however, this feature should not be used in production without fully understanding [its current limitations](userguide/build_cache.html#sec:task_output_caching_known_issues), so it is not enabled by default.

 We have been testing this feature at scale for quite some time on the Gradle build itself and with enterprise partners, and the feedback has been very positive.
 While this feature is incubating, we are improving the user experience, documentation, and debuggability so that everyone can enable the Build Cache eventually.
+[Gradle Enterprise](https://gradle.com/build-cache) will include a high-performance, plug n' play build cache.

-We would like your feedback.
-Please read the [Build Cache user manual](userguide/build_cache.html), try it in non-critical environments, and submit GitHub issues with build scans if you encounter problems.
+Your feedback is very important to us.
+Please read the [Build Cache introductory blog post](https://blog.gradle.org/introducing-gradle-build-cache) and follow the steps to try it out and submit feedback!

 Next, we lamented that sometimes Gradle console output did not show all work-in-progress during a build (especially with `--parallel`), so we’ve developed brand new console output!